Get all the latest data for Egypt

 So, is now a good time?

-Please note this is not financial or investment advice, we don't know your personal situation, and you should always do your own research before making any property purchase.
+This is not financial or investment advice because we do not know your budget, income, debt, tax position, or risk tolerance, so you should do your own research before buying property in Egypt.

 Is it smart to buy now in Egypt, or should I wait as of 2026?